Dechukni/machine-agent/docs/rest_api.md

 _PUT /process/{pid}/events/{channel}_

 - `pid` - the id of the process
-- `channel` - the id of the webscoket channel which is subscriber
+- `channel` - the id of the websocket channel which is subscriber
 - `types` - the types of the events separated with comma e.g. `?types=stderr,stdout`

 #### Response